ellemouton/website/content/drafts/taproot-prelims.md

 hashes to calculate the `script_root` and then hash this along with the internal key, `P`, in order to arrive at the tweak, `t`.
-The validator can then compute the corresponding tweak point, `T`, add that to the internal key, `P`, to get the output key `Q`.
+The validator can then compute the corresponding tweak point, `T`, add that to the internal key, `P`, to get the output key, `Q`.
 The final thing that the control block must include is a bit indicating if the final `Q` point has an odd or even y-coordinate so that the validator can check if the `Q` they computed does have the correct y-coordinate.